-The College offers sexual assault awareness programs during the Fall or Winter Quarters, sponsored by the Office of Student Life and Activities.
+The College offers sexual assault awareness programs during the Fall or Winter Quarters, that are sponsored by the Office of Student Life and Activities.
 TVCC staff are also welcome to attend these student events.
 The Office of Disability Services offers sexual assault education to TVCC students and employees upon request.
 Literature on date rape education, risk reduction, and TVCC response is available through the office of Student Conduct.
-Domestic violence, dating violence and stalking are topics which are also addressed at Residence Life orientation.
+Domestic violence, dating violence and stalking are also topics that are also addressed at Residence Life orientation.